art0s-dev/hexenhammer/README.md

 weapons into the editor and choose how the data is filtered and presented to you.

 ## Roadmap to Hexenhammer
 Here we have all our goals listed to get an MVP out to alpha.
-The MVP shall contain a usable program to
+The MVP shall contain a usable program.
+From there on we will implement the most useful features step by step to deliver the best user experience.

 - [x] - Start of the project
 - [x] - Core